 The key exercises for gaining self-knowledge in the Searching Within course were techniques that Belsebuub referred to as “awareness” and “self-observation.”
 He wrote that they are both part of consciousness perceiving, with awareness being a perception of the external world of the senses and self-observation being a perception of the internal world of thoughts, emotions, the various motivations for our actions, and so on.
 These key practices were given early in the course and provided a foundation for other exercises and self-knowledge explorations in subsequent weeks.

 Course Topics and Curriculum

 The course topics and exercises over the nine weeks are listed below.
-Click on the buttons to read a summary of the material for that week, or read the full ebook here.
+Click on the buttons to read a summary of the material for that week.

 Topic: Self-Knowledge Course Outline